Escondido’s cultural and artistic epicenter…

 A jewel of North San Diego County

-The creation of the Center was sparked by a civic vision—one that recognized how vital arts and arts education is in a community.
+The creation of the California Center for the Arts, Escondido Foundation was sparked by a civic vision—one that recognized how vital arts and arts education is in a community.
 In June 1985, the voters of Escondido approved the building of a $73-million arts center that would bring music, dance, theater, education and the visual arts together on one dynamic campus as part of an overall redevelopment project.

 And while the building that followed took years of planning, foresight and community support, the background for the endeavor actually stretches back even further, as far as to the city’s incorporation in 1888.